Imaginativeone-JavaScript/Max-JavaScript-Section-08/Section-08-Notes.md

   ```

   - [ ] 207 25 Maps vs Objects | 03:41
+    - Maps
+      - Can use ANY values (and types) as keys
+      - Better performance for large quantities of data
+      - Better performance for adding/removing data frequently
+      - Niche cases where it can shine

+    - Objects
+      - Only may use strings, numbers, or symbols as keys
+      - Perfect for small/medium-sized sets of data
+      - Easier/quicker to create

   - [ ] 208 26 Understanding WeakSet | 04:50
   - [ ] 209 27 Understanding WeakMap | 02:51
   - [ ] 210 Wrap Up | 01:25